mohansantosh/hr-portal/README.md

 # Authentication
     1. Create JWT Token by accessing POST /user/login with body username: admin and password: default
-    2. Set the JWT token the swagger by clicking on the Authorize button - So that every
+    2. Set the JWT token the swagger by clicking on the Authorize button - So that every request is authenticated.
     3. Start Testing!!